UltiHash/scripts/docs/how-to-setup-ultihash.md

 ## Frequently Asked Questions

+### How can I integrate UltiHash with my tools?
+To see all tested integrations, attend the page [UltiHash Integrations](./integrations.md)

 ### How can I assess the percent of saved storage space?

 There are two ways to achieve that: